-How to use the command `btrfs scrub` (with examples)
+How to use the command 'btrfs scrub' (with examples)

-How to use the command `btrfs scrub` (with examples)
+How to use the command 'btrfs scrub' (with examples)

-Use case 1: Start a scrub
+Use case 1: Starting a scrub

 Code: